rcktdsgnr/framerjs-mobile-cursor/readme.md

 # Mobile Cursor Image for Framer.js

-This is a super simple cursor image replacement you can use with your [Framer.js](https://github.com/koenbok/framer) projects, inspired by the one used in the super cool [Framer Studio](http://framerjs.com).
+This is a super simple cursor image replacement you can use with your [Framer.js](https://github.com/koenbok/framer) projects, inspired by the one used in the awesome [Framer Studio](http://framerjs.com).

 Here's what it looks like: https://dribbble.com/shots/1612931-Cursor-Dribbble